Adslot/node-puzzle/09-selenium/README.md

 ## Tasks

-Extend `test.coffee` with your scenarios.
+Extend `test.js` with your scenarios.
 You don't have to create/edit any other files.

 Run `npm test` to make sure your solution works as expected.